zentrocdot/ESRGAN_RRBD_CONVERTER/README.md

 ## To-Do

 Check under which conditions the converter is working or not.
+Catch errors while executing.
+Improvement of comments in the script.

 ## Reference